Leafwing-Studios/meta-ddd/docs/project-docs/how-to-documentation.md

   - Who reviews normal team pull requests?
 (Keeper, Sage, Scribe, literally anyone)
   - Who reviews pull requests for subassemblies coming into a larger branch/assembly?
   - Who reviews pull requests for systems/assemblies coming into master?
+- The dual documentation system needs a way to link between the two
+- In the recursive case, the higher teams hand down an API specification to lower teams.
+This roughly mirrors what is needed for internal/external docs.
+Can we leverage this similarity?